snowtheghost/Project41-Frontend/deliverables/D2/deliverable-2-subteam-41-1.md

 - Installed Typescript, React Query, Jest, and MUI into the codebase.
 - Added Header bar for the website.
 - Added UI components for the Login Screen.
+- Added the Tic-tac-toe and Prisoner's Dilemma Interface.

 #### Evelyn's Contributions